The Beautiful Minds Community event- permission given by organisation

 “Especially in Salford, I don’t see many groups for the elderly that help them to get out, chat and join in activities that also benefit their physical and mental health.”

-The rise of elderly loneliness in the UK has become an increasing issue, as reported by Age UK, 2024: Over half a million of those who’ve been lonely claim it stops them going out and about in everyday life.
+The rise of elderly loneliness in the UK has become an increasing issue, as reported by Age UK.
+In 2024, more than half a million of those who have been lonely claimed it stops them going out and about in everyday life.

-To combat this the group meet up every other Saturday, 10:30 am to 12:30 pm, at Weaste and Seedley Society Club and also do regular events in Greater Manchester at the Simpson Memorial Hall.
+To combat this the group meets every other Saturday, 10.30 am to 12.30 pm, at Weaste and Seedley Social Club and also runs regular events in Greater Manchester at the Simpson Memorial Hall.

 Opeyemi said: “It gives members social interaction that they otherwise wouldn’t get and a sense of purpose by going to these regular meet ups.”